Updated April 25, 2023

 - Determine possible opportunities and challenges related to resources and financing.

-- Identify current and potential allies and competitors, including organizations with the target audience or the funding sources.
+- Identify current and potential allies and competitors, including organizations with the target audience or funding sources.

 This includes the following components.